What to Harvest in July UK: Vegetables, Fruit & Herbs Ready to Pick

 French beans often start cropping properly in July, especially climbing varieties and earlier dwarf sowings.

-Beans need moisture to set and fill pods well, so in a dry July they become a watering job as well as a picking job.
+Beans need moisture to set and fill pods well, so water steadily in dry weather.

 Runner Beans